bramiozo/PubScience/README.md

 # Clean

-Fix broken XML/JSON, and select text-sections using Beautifulsoup and other Python libraries, clean for non-word characters.
+Fix broken XML/JSON, and select text-sections using Beautifulsoup and other Python libraries, clean for non-word characters and e.g. formatting spans.

 # Translate